 Trying to have all the ideas.

-Completing tasks not helpful in my overall productivity.
+Completing tasks which prove unhelpful to my overall productivity.

 What time or energy wasters have you seen in leadership?